JD Spicer Zeb Solicitors Banner Image

 If you have been questioned by the police but not charged, an experienced criminal defence solicitor can maintain pressure on the police to make a decision and ensure you stay informed, helping to reduce any potential for worry following a voluntary interview under caution.

-Do you need a lawyer for a voluntary police interview?
+Can you be charged at a voluntary police interview?

 Is a voluntary interview at a police station better than being arrested?